s81320/reversi_v01/readme.md

 ## 8 DSL demo example snipplet

 see my [wiki of reversi](https://github.com/s81320/reversi/wiki/a-domain-specific-language-for-reversi)

+also, the uml diagrams were created applying a dsl, platUML.
 ## 9 functional programming

 see my [wiki of reversi](https://github.com/s81320/reversi/wiki/functional-programming)